aecwalker/CVETodo-agent/README.md

 CVEs related to that inventory and immedatly alerts you to any vulnerabilties plus added them to the ToDo list on your dashboard.

+The source code to the agent is open for anyone to view on Github to ensure transparency in the activies the agent performs.

 ## Features

 - **Multi-platform package scanning**: Supports Windows, Debian/Ubuntu (dpkg), RedHat/CentOS/SUSE (rpm), Python (pip), and Node.js (npm) packages